armintalaie/FlashCardApp/README.md

     - add a card to a deck
     - remove a card from a deck
 - As a user, I want to see the answer of a card
+As a user, I want to be able to save my account which contains decks and cards As a user, I want to be able to optionally load my saved decks and cards when I type my name